godotengine/godot-demo-projects/3d/global_illumination/README.md

 Renderer: GLES 3[^1]

+Check out this demo on the asset library: https://godotengine.org/asset-library/asset/1290

 ## How does it work?

 A glTF scene (which acts as the level mesh) is imported with its **Light Baking**